 Cattle Behavior and your Bottom Line | The connection you didn't know you were missing

-Personality research in domesticated and zoo animals is a field of animal science research that has developed over the last few years.
+Personality research in domesticated and zoo animals is a field of animal science research that has developed over recent years.
 New studies have shown that animals have personalities, and that working with their personalities can improve the overall welfare of animals.
 Learning about cattle behavior is highly beneficial to beef cattle operations, as improving the welfare of your livestock will have a direct impact on the economic viability your business.

-Cattle personalities are often referred to as temperament and coping style to avoid anthropomorphism, or projecting human behaviors onto an animal.
+Cattle personalities are often referred to as temperament and coping style to avoid anthropomorphism or projecting human behaviors onto an animal.
 For the purposes of this article, temperament and coping style are treated as sub-categories of animal personality.

 In the past, we have examined post-traumatic stress disorder (PTSD) in cattle and how being handled can be perceived as the same as a wolf attack for cattle.
 Similarly, another blog post explores optimism and pessimism in cattle and how that affects their behavior.
 New research examines cattle personalities to a greater degree, including the many personality types that cattle have.
 Personality types can be compared to those of humans to make understanding cattle personality easier.